HandyKurniawan/na_polar_codes_framework/README.md

 q.set_backend(program_type="sampler", shots=shots)
 ```

-To run the program to the **Simulator**, we can use this function
+To run the program to the **Simulator**, you can use this function

 ```python
 q.run_simulator("sampler", qasm_files, compilations, noise_levels, shots)
 ```

-while if we want to run in the **Real backend**, we can use this function
+while if you want to run in the **Real backend**, you can use this function

 ```python
 q.send_to_real_backend("sampler", qasm_files, compilations, shots=shots)
 ```

-When the result is ready, we can calculate the result or retrieve the result with this function.
+When the result is ready, you can calculate or retrieve the result with this function.
 Note: for the simulator, the result will be simulated in this function.

 ```python
 # get the result and calculate the metric